pachyderm/pachyderm/doc/docs/master/enterprise/auth/oidc/configure-keycloak.md

     - `client-id` — the name of the Pachyderm's Keycloak client.
 In the example above, `pachyderm-test`.

+    - `redirect_uri` — the URL that redirects back to Pachyderm.
+If you are running Pachyderm in Minikube, it is the Minikube IP address.

 1. Log in as the user you have created in the Pachyderm realm: